flare-foundation/docs/docs/infra/data/deploying.md

 There is currently no on-chain structure that holds this data.
 You might want to listen to events emitted by delegations.

-### The NPM library is written in Typescript, can I use another language to write a price provider?
+### The NPM library is written in Typescript, can I use another language to write a data provider?

-You are free to use any language to run the price provider, although some might be more suitable than others.
+You are free to use any language to run the data provider, although some might be more suitable than others.
 Try using a language that offers good support for Ethereum smart contracts, e.g. `web3-your-language`.
-Many successful price providers use different technologies such as: go, C#, or python.
+Many successful data providers use different technologies such as: go, C#, or python.

-### Is there any code for writing a price provider in Python?
+### Is there any code for writing a data provider in Python?

 This [gist](https://gist.github.com/jO-Osko/a9e8904cb3e8f9af5f154302117b4444) showcases the calculation of submit hashes in Python using the `web3py` library.